 The restaurant it’s almost torn from a fairytale, looking like the interior of a castle, with classical fancy music playing all around, and delicious food.

 We only went there for dessert and a glass of wine (which was kind of hard to get, haha), but I suggest booking a table in advance if you don’t want to wait in line to be seated.

 Rooftop bars with amazing views in Budapest

-- Intermezzo Roof Terrace at Hotel President – apart from the great view it offers over the city, they even have an ice skating ring on the rooftop terrace!
+Apart from the great view, it offers over the city, they even have an ice skating ring on the rooftop terrace!
 How cool is that?